alihussainia/openvino-colab/README.md

 !python openvino_initialization_script.py

 **Note**: You need to enter your choice of framework as the number marked against the framework in the due course of installation.
 Et Voila!
-You have IntelOpenVINO installed.
+You have Intel OpenVINO installed.
 Happy Inferencing!

 ## **For Notebook**: